ctcovington/ctcovington.github.io/index.md

 ---

 ### About Me
-I am a second-year PhD student in Biostatistics at Harvard University.
+I am a third-year PhD student in Biostatistics at Harvard University.
-I am interested primarily in issues related to model misspecification and data preprocessing.
+I am interested primarily in issues related to model misspecification and representing uncertainty due to model selection/specification.

 I spent my first two years of college at the Eastman School of Music studying percussion performance.
 I then transferred to Cornell University and graduated in 2016 with B.A. in Statistical Science.
 After graduating, I worked for a few years in various capacities doing computational research in social science, medicine, and biology before getting my introduction to data privacy as a research fellow with the [Harvard University Privacy Tools Project](https://privacytools.seas.harvard.edu/).